What characteristics an application built with a Cloud Native approach has

 The team must understand the DevOps philosophy and keep learning.

-As practitioners note, Cloud Native is largely a matter of culture: a readiness to work in new ways and continuously improve processes.
+As practitioners note, Cloud Native is largely a matter of culture: being ready to work in a new way and continuously improve processes.

-Choosing the platform and tools.
-Decide where you will deploy the cloud infrastructure — in a public cloud (CIS providers, for example,
+Decide where you will deploy your cloud infrastructure: in a public cloud (for example, CIS providers,

 Yandex Cloud, VK Cloud), in their own private cloud, or in a hybrid setup.